 and autoencoder_model.tflite

-models in your current directory and can deactivate the virtual environment:
+models in your current directory.

 export LITERT_MODELS_PATH=$WORKSPACE/litert-models